Arab Democratic Nasserist Party

 Al Arabi, a weekly newspaper, is the organ of the party.

 History

 The economic liberalizations, and foreign policy changes implemented by Nasser's successor as president, Anwar El Sadat, alienated many ideological Nasserists in the late 1970s and early 1980s.
 One illegal group, the Thawrat Misri, or Egyptian Revolution was formed in 1980.
 After it was broken up by the government, several of Nasser's relatives were shown to be involved.

 MP Sowad Abdelhamid sits near icons of former Egyptian president and famous Arab nationalist Gamel Abdel Nasser in the headquarters of the Nasserist Party.

 Ideological Nasserists gravitated to either the Socialist Labor Party or the National Progressive Unionist Party (NPUF) throughout the rest of the decade.
-They were finally allowed to have an open legal party, the Arab Democratic Nasserist Party, led by Diya al-din Dawud, on 19 April 1992.
+They were finally allowed to have an open legal party, the Arab Democratic Nasserist Party, led by Diaa al-Din Dawoud, on 19 April 1992.